 As part of the permitting process, the proposed open pit uranium mine in Fremont County, Wyoming had to demonstrate that it would not impact flows on Crooks Creek, a tributary to the Sweetwater River, which is then a tributary to the North Platte River.
 LWS developed a MODFLOW model of the pit to assess changes in ground water flow patterns due to dewatering and subsequent mining of the open pit, which was to be completed in phases.
 The results of the LWS modeling were used by Energy Fuels to obtain a mine permit from the Division of Environmental Quality.

 Front Range Resources ASR Project:

 LWS constructed both a steady-state and a transient numerical ground water model of the Lost Creek Basin on the Eastern Plains of Colorado, using MODFLOW.
 The purpose of the ground water model was to evaluate a proposed aquifer storage and recovery (ASR) project whereby water would be recharged into the Lost Creek alluvial aquifer using three separate rapid infiltration basins (RIBs) and the recharged water would subsequently be recovered through a series of 33 alluvial aquifer wells located down gradient of the RIBs.
-Parametric studies were conducted using the results from the MODFLOW model to demonstrate not only whether the water could be efficiently recovered by the down gradient wells but also whether the proposed operation prevents injury to other existing wells in the Basin.
+Parametric studies were conducted using the results from the MODFLOW model to demonstrate not only could the water be efficiently recovered by the down gradient wells but also would prevent injury to other existing wells in the basin.